Mercury(I) sulfide: Structure

 However, like cinnabar, Hg_{2}S may be a covalent polymer [–S–Hg–Hg–]n rather than an ionic compound.
 Many stable polymeric mercury compounds with the bonding system E-Hg-Hg-E (E = N, P, As, Sb, O, S, Se, and Sn) have been described since 1958.

 One may also note that the stable compound Hg_{4}BiS_{2}Cl_{5}, recently synthesized, was found to consist of two-dimensional polymeric cations [–(S–)–Hg–Hg–(S–Hg–)–Hg–]n2n+ balanced by one-dimensional polymeric anions [–Cl–(BiCl_{4})–]n2n−.
-In the cations, the sulfur atoms are trivalent, and the mercury atoms are divalent.
+In the cations, the sulfur atoms are tricoordinated, and the mercury atoms are dicoordinated.
 In each unit, two of the mercury atoms form S–Hg–S bridges, while the other two form an S–Hg–Hg–S bridge.

 Preparation

 New insight

 New insights that might lead to the successful synthesis of Hg_{2}S has been coming since 1958 through the work of Klaus Brodersen and others.
 The reaction between dimercury(I) salts and Lewis bases in polar solvents normally destroys the Hg–Hg bond.
 The successful preparation of S–Hg–Hg–S compounds can be achieved with nonpolar solvents, weak Lewis bases, and NH acidic nitrogen compounds.